 Next Step …

-Now that you know more about what all the different functions and features of the Table of Posts are and how they work, the next step is to learn how to edit and delete posts in WordPress.
+Now that you know a little more about all the different sections and functions of the Table of Posts, the next step is to learn how to edit and delete posts.

-- WordPress Content Protection For Pages And Posts
+- WordPress Content Protection For Posts And Pages

-This is the end of part 1 of this tutorial.
+This is the end of section 1 of this tutorial.

-To view Part 2, click on the link below:
+To keep reading, click on the link below:

-Disclaimer: This site has no direct association with WordPress or any of the products promoted on this site.
-We may derive a financial benefit from sales of products advertised on this site.
-All images are the copyright of their respective owners and are used solely for illustrative or training purposes.
+Disclaimer: This site has no association with WordPress, Automattic, or any of the WordPress-related products reviewed on this website.
+We may receive an affiliate commission from sales of third-party services and/or products advertised, mentioned or linked to our website.
+All product images remain the copyright of their respective owners, comply with all license terms and agreements of use to the best of our knowledge and are used solely for training and illustrative purposes.

-Have you found this article useful?
-Please use the social buttons below and share this post with other online users.
+Did you enjoy this post?
+If so, please take a moment to use the social links below and share this tutorial with other online users.